 Off-snow – or rather non-skiing – activities aren’t typically something Australia does well when compared to overseas ski resorts.
 But Mt Buller arguably does it best here in Oz.

 Options include visiting the day spa, the highest cinema in Australia – known to premiere some of the latest ski and snowboard films – the indoor rock climbing/bouldering wall/Buller Air Zone, which comes equipped with five giant trampolines if you fancy working on your quad corks and even dog sled tours.

-Mt Buller is a mere 3 hours drive from the heart of Melbourne, being 248km North-East of the city, making Buller the most accessible snow resort in Australia and the closest resort to any international airport (Melbourne, Tullamarine).
-Buller’s a 6-hour jaunt from Canberra, 9 hours from Sydney and some 9.5 hours from Adelaide.
+Mt Buller is a mere three-hour drive from the heart of Melbourne, being 248km North-East of the city, making Buller the most accessible snow resort in Australia and the closest resort to any international airport (Melbourne, Tullamarine).
+Buller’s a six-hour jaunt from Canberra, nine hours from Sydney and some 9.5 hours from Adelaide.

 The drive there is also far from unpleasant.
-You can choose to enter the region via the Yarra Valley or take the Hume Highway through Tallrook.
+You can choose to enter the region via the Yarra Valley or take the Hume Highway through Tallarook.
 A number of small townships will be happy to see you, among them Yea, Yarck, Bonnie Doon (how’s the serenity?) and Mansfield and all of which will entice you with good food and coffee.

-There are also a plethora of coach services from both Melbourne and Adelaide if you’d prefer to focus solely on the view and not the wheel.
+There are coach services from both Melbourne and Adelaide if you’d prefer to focus solely on the view and not the wheel.
 Check here for updates as COVID took a toll on some of these businesses last year.

 If the backcountry is more your cup of tea, you best not forget Mt Stirling is right next door to Buller.
 Topping out at 1749m, Mt Stirling offers a wealth of untracked turns for alpine tourers and backcountry snowboarders.
 The summit also offers stunning 360-degree panoramic views of the surrounding ranges and Australian high country.